ramakuma-tibco/katacoda-scenarios/operator/step2.md

 `kubectl get pods -n myproject --v=8`{{execute}}

-Use the oc proxy command to proxy local requests on port 8001 to the Kubernetes API:
+Use the kubectl proxy command to proxy local requests on port 8001 to the Kubernetes API:

 `kubectl proxy --port=8001`{{execute}}